rUmI-nUI/rUmI-nUI.github.io/chapters/2:  Parts of Speech.md

 The organization of prepositional phrases (i.e. "preposition-final") may seem counter to the cardinal principle of "items on the left modify those on the right", yet is still consistent.
 The preposition + comma at the end of a clause modifies the subject of the following clause to the right, and the words within the prepositional clause modify the meaning of the preposition.
 In Ex.
 3 above:
 * "U odév" by itself means "The person eats". "ap" by itself means "in front of".
 A crude translation of "U odév ap," is then "The person eats, in front of whom ...".

+As with all other Rúmí parts of speech, prepositions can be used as prefixes to create words with more complex meaning.

 ## Markers (zbUI)